FuelLabs/fuels-ts/docs/_guide/contracts/read-only-calls.md

 # Read-only calls

-Sometimtes you might want to call a contract method that does not change the state of the blockchain.
+Sometimes you want to call a contract method that does not change the state of the blockchain.
 For instance, a method that only _reads_ a value from storage and returns it without making any changes to storage.

 In this case, there is no need to create an actual blockchain transaction; you only want to read a value quickly.